 How to Make Italian Black Pepper Cookies

 This is a very easy no-yeast Italian recipe so it takes no time to mix the dough, shape, and bake them off.
-In just a few minutes the dough will come together and only needs a bit of kneading before you begin rolling and shaping the taralli rings.
-Then you pop them in the oven until they are light brown, a bit flaky thanks to the olive oil, and have so much savory black pepper flavor.
+In just a few minutes the dough will come together and then just shape & bake.

 To begin making the dough for taralli biscotti, mix all the dry ingredients in a large bowl.
 Add the sugar if you are using it, again the sugar is optional.